 - For Parents

 - Fact Sheet: Psychology of Art Therapy

 Contributors and Reviewers:

 Jennifer Drower received her BFA in sculpture/drawing from SUNY, College at Purchase and her MA in art therapy from New York University.
 She specializes in child art therapy, with much of her work focusing on children with disabilities.
 She is the art therapist at Once Upon a River, an alternative treatment center for children with autism, sensory impairments, multiple disabilities, ADHD/ADD and depression.
-She is a consultant for Art Education for the Blind, The Museum of Modern Art in New York and ARC in Greenwich, CT.
+She is a consultant for Art Beyond Sight, The Museum of Modern Art in New York and ARC in Greenwich, CT.
 Previously, she served on the faculty of the Graduate Art Therapy programs at New York University and The School of Visual Arts, and as the art therapist at The Jewish Guild for the Blind’s Guild School and Early Intervention/Preschool program.